mlhartme/pommes/README.md

 * `revision` - last modified timestamp or content hash (to detect changes when re-adding a project)
 * `parent` - parent pom coordinates; optional, may be missing
 * `artifact` - coordinates of this project
-* `scm` - where to find this project in a source code mangement system
+* `scm` - where to find this project in a source code management system
 * `dep` - coordinates of dependencies; optional list
 * `url` - project url; optional, may be missing